Logo

 Who should avoid Xanax?

 Only under a doctor’s supervision and with a prescription should you use Xanax.
-Before utilizing it, certain populations may need to exercise more care.
+Before using it, certain populations may need to exercise more care.
 These include women who are expecting or nursing, people with a history of substance abuse, older adults who are more susceptible to the effects of Xanax, people who have certain medical conditions (such as depression, liver disease, or respiratory problems), and people who are taking specific medications (such as opioids, antihistamines, or antidepressants).
-People who are allergic to Xanax or any of its ingredients, as well as those who have a history of benzodiazepine dependency, should also proceed with care.
+Those with a history of benzodiazepine dependency or allergies to Xanax or its ingredients should also be careful.

 Do the side effects of Xanax go away?